freddan88/smrpg_build/README.md

     ./smrpg_build.sh
     ```

-2. When the script is done compiling you will have a zip file containing only the plugins
+2. When the script is done compiling you will have a zip file containing the plugins

 3. The folders addons and cfg found in ./build can be used for new installations of SRCDS